-Today, ProCure is the only company in the world with four centers open and treating patients, others in development and a Training and Development Center that provides before-the-job training for all aspects of proton therapy treatment and patient care.
-The first center, the ProCure Proton Therapy Center in Oklahoma City, opened in July 2009; the second center, CDH Proton Center, A ProCure Center in Warrenville, IL opened October 2010; the third center, ProCure Proton Therapy Center in Somerset, NJ opened March 2012; and the fourth center, SCCA Proton Therapy, A ProCure Center in Seattle, WA opened March 2013.
+Today, ProCure is the only company in the world with three centers open and treating patients.
+The ProCure Proton Therapy Center in Oklahoma City, opened in July 2009; the ProCure Proton Therapy Center in Somerset, NJ opened March 2012; and the SCCA Proton Therapy, A ProCure Center in Seattle, WA opened March 2013.

 April 2005 – ProCure Treatment Centers, Inc. founded by John Cameron, Ph.D.

 Sept.
 20, 2006 – Groundbreaking for the ProCure Training and Development Center, Bloomington, Ind.

 April 9, 2007 – Groundbreaking for the ProCure Proton Therapy Center, Oklahoma City.

 Feb.
 14, 2008 – ProCure announces collaboration with the University of Pennsylvania’s Roberts Proton Therapy Center to advance proton therapy training, research and development.
 ProCure’s network of centers are linked into UPENN’s research protocols.